In this section

 One of AEMO's key roles is to determine, procure, and schedule Ancillary Services.
 The types of Ancillary Services in the WEM are listed below.

-Load following (LFAS) is the primary mechanism in real time to ensure supply and demand are balanced.
-'Load following' accounts for the difference between scheduled energy (what has been dispatched), actual load, and intermittent generation.
+Load Following Ancillary Services (LFAS) is the primary mechanism in real time to ensure supply and demand are balanced.
+LFAS accounts for the difference between scheduled energy (what has been dispatched), actual load, and intermittent generation.
 Load following resources must have the ramping capability to pick up the load ramp between dispatch steps, as well as maintain the system frequency for other variations.
 Load following may be provided by units operating under automatic generation control (AGC).
 If a Facility is certified by AEMO as being capable of providing LFAS, it can then participate in the LFAS market.

 - System restart standard

 - System restart service electrical sub network boundaries

 - Ancillary Service reports

 - Requirements for generation systems seeking to provide System Restart Services